Stefano Politi Markovina

 Photographing snow

-As winter is definitely a magical season for shooting here are a few practical and technical tips about how photographing snow.
+Winter is definitely a magical season for shooting photos.
+Here are a few practical and technical tips about how photographing snow.
 First of all, in order to get some great photos of snow and mountain landscapes during the cold weather, you have to take great care about your camera and yourself.

 So, always remember to bring an additional battery with you.
 Also, there is risk of condensation can form on your lenses simply by moving your camera from cold to a warm environment (mountain hut for example).